rhardih/aoc/README.md

 Day 5 and 14 uses md5 from libssl and thus relies on openssl being installed, as well as pkg-config to set flags.

+### 2015

+Day 4 uses md5 from libssl and thus relies on openssl being installed, as well as pkg-config to set flags.